k-ode/lnu-ria/README.md

 * Filter recipes of a certain category (chicken, soup, fish, meat, etc.).
 * Search recipes by name and content.
 * Filter recipes by the date they were entered.

+Requirements:

+* Filtering and searching should be done in real time

 Install
 -------